 "Do you use tweezers/tools to fold them?" is the #1 question I am most often asked.
-I don't.
+I don't when folding cranes.
+I can even fold the tiniest 1/2" squares into 1/4" high cranes by hand.
 I use tiny pieces of paper, my fingers, reading glasses and good light.
+I do use tweezers now to fold the origami frogs when the paper is smaller than a 1.5" square.
 You can read more questions & answers about folding miniature origami cranes on my blog at Tinygami.wordpress.com.

 Why I fold origami cranes

 The graceful beauty of the origami crane has made it one of the most beloved of the origami paper folds.
 Japanese folklore says that the crane lives for 1000 years.
 This is why the Japanese believe that folding 1000 cranes will bring good health and a long life, not only to the folder but to the recipient as well.

 I was taught how to make origami cranes by my maternal grandmother who was one of the kindest women I have had the honor of knowing.
 She passed away when I was 10 years old but I have two very fond memories of her.
 One was that she used to go in our backyard and pick up bumble bees and let them crawl on her hands.
 She wasn't afraid.
 She encouraged me to pet their fuzzy little bodies while they were feeding on clover.
 I did, and never got stung.
 She had that kind of gentle spirit.
 I also remember the day she taught me how to make an paper crane with a sky blue piece of origami paper while sitting on the front porch on a warm summer day.
 She was a wonderful role model even though I only knew her for 10 short years.
 Origami is my most tangible connection to her.
 I love that folding tiny cranes is a way for me to honor her memory.